Frequently Asked Questions

 This tiny lacewing larva was found on the underside of an aster leaf.
 It will be placed where it is sure to have an abundant food source.

-I frequently utilize natural pest control.
-As I don’t spray pesticides on my nursery stock I must rely 100% on nature to help me when there’s a problem.
-At the first sign of a “pest” I remove the plant (or tray of plants) from the nursery.
-I then find beneficial garden helpers like this lacewing larva and put it on the ones affected.
-Hoverfly and ladybug larva are also creatures I scout for in our “weedy border” behind the nursery.
+We frequently utilize natural pest control.
+As we don’t spray neonic pesticides on our nursery stock we must rely on nature to help when there’s a problem.
+At the first sign of a “pest” infestation we remove the plant (or tray of plants) from the main nursery area.
+When we find beneficial garden helpers like lacewing larva (see photo above), they are placed on the affected specimen.
+Hoverfly and ladybug larva are also creatures we scout for in our “weedy border” behind the nursery.
 These amazing insects clean up infestations in short order!
-No soaps, no sprays, no oils.
-For me personally, those products are not worth the risk.
-Many people have recommended I use Dawn dish soap as a solution.
-In spite of what you read in Facebook gardening groups, Dawn is not safe to use as it can also kill the beneficial insects that are there to help.
-Not to mention the ingredients really are not meant to be used on plants!
+Many people have recommended we use Dawn dish soap as a solution.
+In spite of what you read in Facebook gardening groups, household soap is not safe to use in the garden as it can also kill the beneficial insects that are there to help.
+Not to mention the ingredients are not meant to be used on plants!

-Once my beneficial insects are in place, I scrutinize the leaves of the plant every few days.
+Once beneficial insects are in place, we scrutinize the leaves of the plant every few days.
 When the previously affected plant(s) have no signs of recent pest activity they will be returned to the nursery.
 This can take several weeks and sometimes they need an additional few weeks in their isolated spot to recover.
-I am patient and don’t mind the wait.
-It is worth it to provide clean/healthy stock to my customers and to keep both our pollinators and beneficials safe!
+We are patient and don’t mind the wait.
+It is worth it to provide clean/healthy stock to our customers and to keep both our pollinators and beneficials safe!

 Where did the name Arcadia Natives come from?